English 1, Advanced English 1, and English 9 (all

 Hunter Youngblood (B.A.
 Stephen F. Austin State University) began teaching mathematics and English at St. Thomas in 2000.
 Prior to her time at St. Thomas, she taught in public schools in Texas and Mississippi.
 Her teaching assignments include English III and English IV.

 John Michael Cuccia ‘05 (B.A.
 Mathematical Economic Analysis, Rice University with a minor in Business; M.A.T., Specialization in Educational Technology, National University) is a graduate of St. Thomas and joined the faculty in 2009.
-He is Assistant Director of Technology and advises the national award-winning student newspaper, The Eagle, and student yearbook, Aquin.
+He is Assistant Director of Technology and teaches Publications to juniors and seniors.
+He is advisor of the national award-winning student newspaper, The Eagle and student yearbook, Aquin and also works with the Eagle Broadcast Network, the student on campus IP production and television network.
+Mr. Cuccia is the Senior Program Administrator for DeBusk Enrichment Center for Academically Talented Scholars (DECATS), the archdiocesan summer Enrichment program for gifted children in third through sixth grade.
+This annual program is held in June at Corpus Christi Catholic School, Strake Jesuit College Preparatory and Northwoods Catholic School.